What Is Spaghetti Architecture? Causes, Risks, and Best Practices to Avoid It?

 As your IT department grows, and new data integration challenges are faced, your data’s consistency is at stake.

 When you add complex data synchronization, data mapping, and real-time interfaces, these small problems become big problems.
+Leveraging the right tools, such as integration platforms and management solutions, can help manage these challenges and reduce ongoing maintenance costs.

 Maintaining a broken system will lead to impaired judgment, and the “sunken cost fallacy” that will cloud your ability to remain agile.